What Does "Squared" Mean in Math? A Fun Guide for 10-Year-Olds

 Pattern 2: Ending Digits

-Numbers ending in 5 always provide squared results finishing in 25:
+Numbers ending in 5 always have squared results ending with 25:

 Pattern 3: Growing Fast

-Notice how the jumps preserve getting larger?
+Notice how the jumps are progressively getting larger?
 That’s because we are multiplying through large numbers on every occasion, and the sum of the differences between consecutive perfect squares increases by 2 each time.

 Activity 1: The Square Building Challenge